mongolar/mongolar/README.md

         - mongolar.org
         - test-1.com
         - test-1.1.com
-# Public values are values that apply site wide, and can safely be served stright fro the config
+# Public values are values that apply site wide,
+# and can safely be served stright from the config
 # An example may be your google analytics code
 PublicValues:
         "test" : "Test Value"
 # Page not found, you can set this to whatever you want.
-Requires the page be built for url
+# Requires the page be built for the url
 # REQUIRED
 FourOFour: "/page_not_found"
 # Per site angular module loading, this will be added to the mongolar config